github-insights/github-insights.github.io/docs/github/api-to-domain-mapping.md

-# Github to Domain Mapping
+# Api to Domain Mapping

 # Overview